python-control/python-control/doc/config.rst

    :type: str
    :value: 'Magnitude'

-   Label to use on the magnitude portion of a frequeny plot.
+   Label to use on the magnitude portion of a frequency plot.
 Set to 'Gain' by `use_fbs_defaults()`.

 .. py:data:: freqplot.number_of_samples